galtproject/galtproject-docs/en/Whitepaper.md

 Founders.

 ## Abstract

+Galt Project is international decentralized land and real estate property registry and self-governance protocol built on top of Ethereum blockchain.
+Unlike the state property registries, the Galt Project is managed by a centralized community of property owners, cadastral engineers, notaries, castodians, using smart contracts.
+Property records creation, resolution of disputes between owners, trading, title insuranse are performed on smart contracts.
+Also property owners can unite in communities for voting, fundraising and managing common property.

+## Introduction
 At the heart of any modern society or state lies three social contracts:
 1. A set of laws and rules, that define the relationships of members of that society.
 2. Private property and the procedure for its accounting.